nottherealsanta/ganimede/README.md

 - Not all things in a notebook makes sense in a sequential order, therefore the canvas is a better representation of the flow of code.
 This also makes it easier to visualize the order and the dependencies between cells.

 - Chat and interact with LLMs to generate code and ideas.

-- Data science workflows are constantly switching between working in a notebook and converting it to scripts.
-This is exaggerated when working on a project that is already in production.
-This also decreases team efficiency.

 - Real-time collaboration and intiutive git integration is a must for any modern tool.